 11.7.2. for equitable remedies as described in Section 12.13 on a provisional basis pending arbitration.
 Such equitable remedies shall remain in place until the later of such time as the arbitrator’s award entering preliminary or permanent injunctive relief (or dissolving or modifying a court-entered injunction) is (a) confirmed or (b) the time for bringing a motion to confirm the arbitral award has expired without a motion or petition for confirmation having been timely filed;

 If any portion of this Arbitration Agreement cannot be enforced, the unenforceable portion will be severed and the rest of this Arbitration Agreement Arbitrate will continue to apply.
-However, if (a) it is finally determined that the class action waiver contained in this Arbitration Agreement cannot be enforced, or (b) the arbitrators (contrary to this Arbitration Agreement) purport to decide a Dispute on a class or other representative basis, or to award injunctive relief that extends beyond that necessary to remedy your own individual alleged injuries or to prevent future harm to you alone, then only this sentence will apply and the remainder of this Arbitration Agreement will be void.
-In no event will a claim for class relief (or for injunctive relief extending beyond your own individual alleged injuries or to prevent future harm to you alone) be arbitrated.
+However, if (a) it is finally determined that the class action waiver contained in this Arbitration Agreement cannot be enforced, or (b) the arbitrators (contrary to this Arbitration Agreement) purport to decide a Dispute on a class or other representative basis, or to award injunctive relief that extends beyond that necessary to remedy Customer’s own individual alleged injuries or to prevent future harm to Customer alone, then only this sentence will apply and the remainder of this Arbitration Agreement will be void.
+In no event will a claim for class relief (or for injunctive relief extending beyond Customer’s own individual alleged injuries or to prevent future harm to Customer alone) be arbitrated.